Nachiketa-A/AWS_Interview_Questions/README.md

 #### 9) What is the use of making the subnets?

-**ANS :** To efficiently utilize networks that have given a large number of hosts.
-You can assume that many networks come with a large number of hosts.
-For easy access, the network is divided into subnets.
-This will help in managing the hosts and getting them into a more straightforward form.
+**ANS :** When you have lots of devices connected to a network, it can get messy.
+So, to organize things better, we split the network into smaller parts called subnets.
+Each subnet contains a manageable number of devices, making it easier to control and access them.
+This helps keep everything neat and tidy.

 #### 10) Can you use the Amazon cloud front in directing the transfer objects?